nicolodiamante/chatty/README.md

 #### Language & Region (Number Separator)

-The decimal point used when setting decimal numbers is determined by the region settings of the device; for example, a decimal can be set as "0.1" or "0.1".
+The notation used for decimal numbers is dependent on the region settings of your device.
+For instance, a decimal number could be represented as "0.1" or "0,1".

 <br>